 Boost your Allways points balance by spending on the Allegiant World Mastercard® Credit Card.
 Cardholders earn:

-The card comes with a few other perks, as well as a 15,000 point sign-up bonus.
-However, given its $59 annual fee and limited earning potential, most travelers would fare better with a card such as the Citi® Double Cash Card — which earns an unlimited 2% on all purchases and charges $0 annual fee.
+The card comes with a few other perks, as well as a 25,000 point sign-up bonus.
+However, given its $59 annual fee and limited earning potential, most travelers would fare better with a card such as the Citi Double Cash® Card — which earns an unlimited 2% on all purchases and charges $0 annual fee.
 You'll get a higher return on most spending.
 Plus, your points wouldn't be tied to only one program.

 If you're looking to pay down debt or finance a larger purchase, this card also comes with one of the best available introductory APR offers on balance transfers.

-• Intro fee 3% of each transfer ($5 min) completed within the first 4 months of account opening.
-After that, 5% of each transfer ($5 min).
+- There is an intro balance transfer fee of 3% of each transfer (minimum $5) completed within the first 4 months of account opening.
+After that, your fee will be 5% of each transfer (minimum $5)

 Redeeming Allegiant Allways Rewards Points